-25An alternative way of assessing whether loans were diverted to non-sanitation purposes is to examine impacts of the intervention on other investments and consumption expenditures.
-However, this may not provide conclusive evidence of loan diversion for a number of reasons: First, the recall period for consumption expenditures in our data (week prior to endline survey in August-September 2017) does not cover the period when most sanitation loans were disbursed (in 2015), limiting our ability to detect loan diversion along this margin.
+31An alternative way of assessing whether loans were diverted to non-sanitation purposes is to examine impacts of the intervention on other investments and consumption expenditures.
+However, this does not provide conclusive evidence of loan diversion for a number of reasons: First, the recall period for consumption expenditures in our data (week prior to endline survey in August-September 2017) does not cover the period when most sanitation loans were disbursed (in 2015), limiting our ability to detect loan diversion along this margin.
 Second, households might have diverted loans to investments that are not captured in our data.
 Finally, the average impacts reported might mask heterogeneity if, for instance, households making sanitation investments reduced some other investment, which might net out, on average at least, any increases in those investments by households diverting the sanitation loan.
-Impacts of the interventions on productive investments (likelihood of the household owning any type of business, an agricultural business (crop production and animal husbandry), whether a business closed, likelihood of having made a large business investment and reported profits) and consumption expenditures in the week prior to the endline survey (displayed in Appendix Tables D.8 and D.9) indicate no statistically significant impacts on these outcomes.
-If anything, the coefficients are negative, though very small.
+Impacts of the intervention on productive investments (likelihood of the household owning any type of business, an agricultural business (crop production and animal husbandry), whether a business closed, likelihood of having made a large business investment and reported profits) and consumption expenditures in the week prior to the endline survey (displayed in Appendix Tables D.8 and D.9) are small, negative and statistically insignificant impacts.

-26One concern with using self-reports is that households might under-report open defecation practices, and that those in the treated group might be more likely to do so than those in the control group.
+32One concern with using self-reports is that households might under-report open defecation practices, and that those in the treated group might be more likely to do so than those in the control group.
 We believe that the latter differential under-reporting by households in the treatment group - is unlikely to be the case in our context for two reasons: First, surveyor observations on the presence of cleaning materials in the toilet, and whether the path to the toilet looks trodden - which would indicate that the toilets are being used - are in line with the self reported usage measures: households with toilets typically use them.
 Second, households in this study use credit, which they have to repay, to construct a toilet.
 It is likely that these households, if anything, have a higher motivation to use the toilet than the average rural Indian household.